capri1989/reveal.js/markdown/slides.md

 --

-2017: openattic 3.x focuses on Ceph only
+2017: openATTIC 3.x focuses on Ceph only

 --